 Most dog's first introduction to the cone of shame is after they have had some type of surgery and are in pain.
 Later, if a cone is needed to prevent a dog from licking or chewing on hotspots, sores, or other injuries the cone comes back out and is once again associated with pain.

 Introducing your puppy in a fun way to a cone and not having it associated with pain from the onset of the dog's life can make a big difference in the long run with how your dog handles it and what their stress level is with such devices as an adult.

-It can also be used as a confidence building tool for puppies and teaches them to be okay with something hanging out over their head.
+While some people prefer inflatable collars (Right Photo), we prefer the cheaper traditional hard plastic cones that are most likely to be used by veterinarians (Left Photo).
+These cones can also be used as a great confidence building tool for puppies and teaches them to be okay with something strange hanging out over their head.